Formal and non-formal education: what are the interfaces?

 Session 3

-Seminar for students, teachers, mediators from scientific institutions and associations involved in education for sustainable development, and researchers in education and communication.
+Seminar aimed at students, teachers, mediators from scientific institutions and associations involved in education for sustainable development, and researchers in education and communication.

 Jean-Marc LANGE, University Professor, LIRDEF, FDE, University of Montpellier

-Education at .... linking formal and non-formal education versus the risk of indifferentiated knowledge and anomie
+Education in...: the opportunity to link formal and non-formal education versus the risk of blurring the distinction between knowledge and anomie

 Summary

-The entry of the contemporary world into the Anthropocene, as a global civilizational event and without waiting for its scientific recognition as such, requires the worlds of education to participate in the changes underway with a view to enabling audiences, in their cultural and geopolitical diversity, to take into account and meet the challenges that result.
-This is what UNESCO's "Education 2030" roadmap (2017) encourages us to do.
-In the French-speaking world, these educational changes take the form of "educations à", a heterogeneous set of educational pathways that aim to engage young people and develop transferable skills (UNESCO, 2015) with a view to sustainability.
-However, these educations are not in themselves the source of a virtuous transformation of the school in the service of an equally virtuous transformation of society, as everything depends on the aims selected and the pedagogical models called upon.
+The entry of the contemporary world into the Anthropocene, as a global civilizational event and without waiting for its scientific recognition as such, requires the world of education to participate in the changes underway in order to enable audiences, in all their cultural and geopolitical diversity, to take into account and meet the challenges that result from it.
+This is notably what UNESCO's "Education 2030" roadmap (2017) encourages us to do.
+In the French-speaking world, these educational changes take the form of "educations for," a heterogeneous set of educational pathways that aim to engage young people and develop transferable skills (UNESCO, 2015) with a view to sustainability.
+However, these educations are not in themselves the source of a virtuous transformation of the school in the service of an equally virtuous societal transformation, because everything depends on the objectives chosen and the educational models used.

-If we retain the principle of a commitment based on the free expression of individual and collective choices, then we need to reflect on the conditions of possibility for an emancipatory project.
-Four curricular beacons seem necessary for this: to think of choice in terms of real rather than purely formal freedom; to think of the school as an "empowering environment"; to think of societal challenges in terms of issues at stake, in a critical perspective by means of their (re)problematization, but in a context of instability of knowledge, fuzzy problems and the difficulty of telling the truth; to politicize these issues and the knowledge linked to them by thinking of them not as objective data but in their relationship to power in non-formal problematization practices favoring openness to the spaces of others.
+If we adopt the principle of commitment based on the free expression of individual and collective choices, then we need to consider the conditions that would make an emancipatory project possible.
+We believe that four curricular guidelines are necessary to achieve this: thinking about choice in terms of real freedom and not purely formal freedom; thinking about school as an "enabling environment"; thinking about societal challenges in terms of issues, from a critical perspective, by (re)problematizing them, but in a context of unstable knowledge, vague problems, and the difficulty of telling the truth; politicizing these issues and the knowledge associated with them by thinking of them not as objective data but in relation to power in non-formal problematization practices that promote openness to the spaces of others.